 It shall be the policy of the Association to cooperate with existing or future agencies, voluntary or governmental, whose purpose or programs are similar to or complimentary to the purposes of the Association, and when representatives of such agencies are not members of the Board of the Association, to invite such representatives to attend regular meetings of the Board and extend to them the privilege of the floor without vote.

-In the event that the Association is dissolved, the recipient of all remaining assets shall be United Way of Rockbridge.
+In the event that the Association is dissolved, the recipient of all remaining assets shall be a 501 (c) (3) charitable organization that shares a similar mission with RARA.
 Such assets shall be used only for food, shelter, utilities and essential transportation.

 These “BY-LAWS” may be amended at any regular meeting by a majority vote, provided that the amendment (s) was proposed at the last regular meeting, or that a copy of the complete change is sent to each member at least two (2) weeks before the regular meeting in which the change (s) is to be voted on.

-The meeting of the Board of the Association, its committees or other functional groups will be conducted in accordance with the most recent edition of ROBERT’s RULES OF ORDER, except in those cases where the Constitution provides otherwise.
+The meeting of the Board of the Association, its committees or other functional groups will be conducted in accordance with the most recent edition of ROBERT’s RULES OF ORDER, except in those cases where the Board determines otherwise.

 Board-approved revision: 18 February 2021